ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 - Beatmap skinnable status is suspected to be a bug.
 - This element is also used in [osu!standard](/wiki/osu!standard).
-- This is the duration indicator of the spinner.
+- This element is the duration indicator of the spinner.
   - This shrinks over time.